guidecenter/UnitedHealthcare-/index.rst

 A: Yes, as long as you're enrolled in a UHC plan, this portal will guide you to the correct dashboard for your plan type.

-**Q: Is there a mobile app available?**

-A: Yes, after activation, you can download the UHC app and log in using the same credentials.

 Conclusion
 ----------